unjs/mlly/README.md

 Convert code to [`data:`](https://nodejs.org/api/esm.html#esm_data_imports) URL using base64 encoding.

 All relative imports will be automatically resolved with `from` param using `resolveImports`.

+If `url` option is provided, all usages of `import.meta.url` will be rewritten too.

 ```js
 import { toDataURL } from 'mlly'